EvenLegion/Helix/apps/arbiter/docs/event-commands.md

 Options:
 - `merit_type` (required): Choose what type of merit to award.
 Autocomplete lets you search by name/description/value.
 - `channel` (optional): Pick a voice/stage channel to track.
 If omitted, run the command in the target voice channel or in a text channel in the same category.
 - `description` (required): A short note for this event (5–255 chars).
-When you confirm awards on stop, this becomes the Merit.description for recipients.
+This is saved on the event, echoed in the start reply, shown in the review header (alongside merit type and value), and used as the Merit.description for recipients when you confirm awards on stop.

 How to use:
 1) Join the voice/stage channel (or open a text channel under the same category).